6. General Educational Philosophy

 Virtual High School courses are constructed using a backward design approach with the Ontario Ministry of Education curriculum expectations as the starting point for all instruction and assessment.
 The curriculum at Virtual High School will deal with real-life applications of student learning as much as possible.
 The curriculum expectations are stated as clear objectives that have been broken down into achievable targets and are transparent to students in each lesson and assessment.
-We focus on educating the whole student and cultivating digital citizens by giving students opportunities to think critically and creatively, solve complex problems, and communicate well.
+At Virtual High School, we focus on educating the whole student and cultivating digital citizens by giving students opportunities to think critically and creatively, solve complex problems, and communicate well.

 Each student at Virtual High School will be treated as an individual and encouraged to express their own opinions and ideas.